Encyclopædia Iranica

 Roger Beck

-That Mithraism had an elaborate cosmology, central to its doctrines, is proven first by the structure of its cult shrines (mithraea), which took the form of caves (real or artificial) because, as Porphyry (6) stated, the cave is an “image of the cosmos.”
-For this reason mithraea were equipped with “symbols of the cosmic elements and climates set at appropriate intervals.”
+That Mithraism had an elaborate cosmology, central to its doctrines, is proven first by the structure of its cult shrines (mithraea), which took the form of caves (real or artificial).
+As Porphyry (6) stated, the cave is an “image of the cosmos.”